 - Buckle My Shoe — located on Worth St., serving children ages 3 months to 5 years, and located on W. 13th St., serving children ages 2 to 5 years; tuition discount

 - Downing Street Playgroup — located on Carmine St., serving children ages 2 to 5 years

 - LAC Early Childhood Center — located at 2 Fifth Avenue, serves children ages 3 months to 5 years; tuition discount

 - Miss Adela Tapia — located on MacDougal St., serving children ages 6 months to 5 years

 - University Plaza Nursery School (UPNS) — located at Silver Towers, serving children ages 2 to 5 years

 - University Settlement Creative Steps Early Care & Education Center — located at Washington Square Village, serving children ages 12 months to 5 years

-- Vivvi Early Learning — located on Varick St., serving children ages 6 weeks to 5 years; tuition discount
+- Vivvi Early Learning — multiple locations, including Varick St., serving children ages 6 weeks to 5 years; tuition discount

 Any reference in this website to any person, or organization, or activities, products or services related to such person or organization, or any linkages from this web site to the web site of another party, do not constitute or imply the endorsement, recommendation, or favoring of the Work Life office or New York University.